Modern nuclear and astrophysical constraints of dense matter in a renormalized chiral approach: Formalism

-The expansion of the mean field hadronic chiral non-linear model into quark degrees of freedom (CMF model) shares similarities with the Polyakov-loop-extended Nambu-Jona-Lasinio (PNJL) model~\cite{Ratti:2005jh}.
-The CMF utilizes a scalar field $\Phi$, analogous to the PNJL, to suppress quark degrees of freedom at low densities and/or temperatures.
+where $\psi$ represents the fermionic field, $g's$ denote the corresponding coupling constants of fermions with meson mean-fields, $k's$ are the fitting parameters associated with the scalar mesons, and $\epsilon$ is a model parameter related to the QCD trace anomaly.
+The variables: $m_K$, $m_\pi$, $f_K$, and $f_\pi$ are the masses and decay constants of the kaons and pions, respectively.
+The parameter $m_3$ is associated with the explicit chiral symmetry breaking and is fitted to reproduce hyperon potentials.
+The expansion of the mean field hadronic chiral non-linear model into quark degrees of freedom (CMF model) shares similarities with the Polyakov loop-extended Nambu-Jona-Lasinio (PNJL) model~\cite{Ratti:2005jh}.
+The CMF utilizes a scalar field $\Phi$, analogous to the PNJL model, to suppress quark degrees of freedom at low densities and/or temperatures.
 In our context, $\Phi$ is the scalar field associated with the PNJL-like effective potential that drives the transition from confined to deconfined phases.
 This transition is phenomenologically captured by the order parameter $\Phi\in[0,1]$.
-The modification of Polyakov potential from its original PNJL model form \cite{Ratti:2005jh, Roessner:2006xn} includes the incorporation of terms dependent on the baryon chemical potential.
+The modification of Polyakov loop potential ($U_\Phi$) from its original PNJL model form \cite{Ratti:2005jh, Roessner:2006xn} includes the incorporation of terms dependent on the baryon chemical potential~\cite{Dexheimer:2009hi}.
+In \cref{eq:U_Phi}), the $a$'s and $T_0$ are parameters fitted to the known constraints of QCD phase diagram at higher temperatures and are discussed in \Cref{sec:results_pol_coupling}.
 This adaptation enables the exploration of low-temperature and high-density scenarios, such as those encountered in neutron stars.
-The deconfinement potential in the CMF model reads \cite{Dexheimer:2009hi}

-where the $a$'s and $T_0$ are parameters fitted to the known constraints of QCD phase diagram at higher temperatures and are discussed in \Cref{sec:results_pol_coupling}.

 The presence of the scalar field $\Phi$ is introduced as an additional contribution to the effective masses of the baryons

 and quarks

 In the above equations, $\Phi\sim0$ denotes a system dominated by hadrons, $\Phi\sim1$ represents a quark-dominated state, and intermediate values indicate a coexistence of hadrons and deconfined quarks (relevant only at high temperatures).
 Moreover, in those equations, the $g's$ are the corresponding coupling constants of fermions with the scalar fields.
 Note that the parameter $\Delta m_i$ incorporates effects from additional sources, such as the Higgs field $m^q_0$ (pertaining to quarks), bare mass $m_0$ (for octet baryons) and explicit symmetry breaking term $m_3$ (relevant to hyperons)